bimdata/javascript-api-client/docs/ModelApi.md

 ## createBuilding

-> Building createBuilding(cloudPk, modelPk, projectPk)
+> Building createBuilding(cloudPk, modelPk, projectPk, storeyBuildingRequest)

 Create a building of a model